vedas-dixit/Calcifer/README.md

 ## License

-MIT — do whatever you want with it.
+MIT — Modify It Totally haha do whatever you want with it.

 ---